De'Mornay Pierson-El: Washington Redskins

 Pierson-El was signed by the Washington Redskins as an undrafted free agent on May 2, 2018, but was waived later that month.

 Montreal Alouettes

-He then signed with the Montreal Alouettes but was cut in August after only dressing for one game.
+He signed with the Montreal Alouettes but was cut in August after only dressing for one game.

 Salt Lake Stallions

 Pierson-El later joined the Salt Lake Stallions of the Alliance of American Football for the 2019 season.

 Oakland Raiders

 After the AAF suspended football operations, Pierson-El signed with the Oakland Raiders on April 8, 2019.
 He was waived on August 31, 2019.
 He was re-signed to the practice squad on December 4, 2019.
 His practice squad contract with the team expired on January 6, 2020.

 St. Louis BattleHawks

-Pierson-El was drafted by the St. Louis BattleHawks in the 2020 XFL Draft on October 16, 2019.
+Pierson-El was drafted by the St. Louis BattleHawks in the 2020 XFL draft on October 16, 2019.
 He signed a contract with the team on January 7, 2020.
 He had his contract terminated when the league suspended operations on April 10, 2020.